brianshkim/brianshkim/README.md

 </div>

 ### Hi!
    My name is Brian.
-My projects explore technical libraries to see how they work.
+My projects explore technical libraries and frameworks.
 I like to see how programs from major companies work and try to implement my own code.

   Here are some technologies I work with: